Which one would we choose?

 Counting down the 2 minutes, a graphic will show you what quadrant you should focus on for cleaning and you will get a star rating for how well you have cleaned.

 Icons will too show you what cleaning mode is selected on the handle, something that is not immediately apparent from the handle itself.

-Of course 1 fits to the handle itself, but with Oral-B, a plastic moulded storage tray comes provided.
+Of course, 1 fits to the handle itself, but with Oral-B, a plastic molded storage tray comes provided.

 It holds up to 4 brush heads within the tray, protected under a lid.